 Today, our films have grown out of this tendency.
 We have cinema which is raw in its visuals and emotions.
 The most recent example of such a shift is Lijo Jose Pellissery’s film Jallikkettu.
 Audience, however, fails this.
 From a group which celebrated cinema as a coming-together of art and artists, our minds have been poisoned by social media cinema groups and negative reviews.
 We have lost our ability to appreciate creativity.
-We have become the child who is hungry but refuses to be fed.
+Have become the child who is hungry but refuses to be fed.
 We shout out loud for more films.
 When a film gets released, we find every way to negate the effort, refusing to take our lazy bums to theatre.

 When the torrent print gets released, finally, we get to watch it for free.
 Right after the last credits, we post our review on Facebook, lamenting the low quality of cinema that is getting released.
 There is no second thought about the effort of the makers to get their film on screen.
 Award winning films like Ottaal, Vaanaprastham, Sadayam, Artist, Guppy, and even Jallikattu did not have enough audience at the theatres.
 The attitude of the audience who make it to the theatre for such serious movies is another social issue, altogether.